| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 Manifold alignment builds connections between two or more disparate data sets by aligning their underlying manifolds and provides knowledge transfer across the data sets.
 For further information please see: Wang et al., (2009)

 A low-dimensional projection for two the two gene regulatory networks used as input.
-The output is a labeled matrix with two times the number of shared genes as rows ( X_ genes followed by Y_ genes in the same order) and d
+The output is a labeled matrix with two times the number of shared genes as rows ( X_ genes followed by Y_ genes in the same order) and d number of columns.

 Vu, Hoa Trong, Clifton Carey, and Sridhar Mahadevan.
 "Manifold warping: Manifold alignment over time."
 Twenty-Sixth AAAI Conference on Artificial Intelligence.
 2012.